Cosmic structure from the path integral of classical mechanics and its comparison to standard perturbation theory: Application to cosmology

 In the microscopic picture, with discrete particles, an initial phase-space density for cosmic structure formation has been derived in~\cite{Fabis2015,Bartelmann2016}, and we sketch the key steps in the following.
-Knowing the initial density fluctuations are Gaussian-distributed and characterized by a power spectrum, particle positions can be obtained by a Poisson-sampling process (see Appendix~\ref{app:old_ICs}).
-In order to set the particle momenta, additional information is needed.
-If the initial time is chosen early enough such that a single-valued velocity field $\vec{v}$ exists, the particle momenta can be determined by evaluating the latter at the sampled positions.
+We assume the initial density field $\delta^\ini$ and the initial velocity field $\vec{v}^\ini$ to be Gaussian random fields with covariance